A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Minimal set

-\end{definition} One can see legal action as any manipulation of time mappings that keeps the "physical" unit as "time".
-This means that if $dt$ denotes say, the usual Lebesgue measure on the unit interval then a legal action on time mappings is a measure-preserving function from $\mathcal{G}(\bm{x}_0)^{\aleph_0}$ to the unit interval, where $\mathcal{G}(\bm{x}_0)$ denotes the set of all time mapping from $\mathcal{X}(\bm{x}_0)$ to $I$ .
-That is, for any measurable set $\mathcal{A}$ in $I$ we have:

-\begin{definition}[Generating set] Let $\{g_i\}_{i=1}^K$ be a set of time mappings from $\mathcal{X}(\bm{x}_0)$ to the time interval $I$.
-This set is called a generating set if any time mapping $g$ can be presented as some legal operation (as in Definition \ref{def:legalActions}) acting on this set. \end{definition}
+\begin{definition}[Generating set] Let $\{M_i\}_{i=1}^K$ be a set of unit velocity measurements.
+This set is called a generating set for the entire set of unit velocity measurements if any unit velocity measurement $M$ can be presented as some admissible shift (as in Definition \ref{def:legalActions}) acting on this set. \end{definition}